intel/QAT_Engine/README.md

     unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset C62X Series device then you would use the following setting:
     --with-qat_dir=/QAT
-    Another example if using the QATmux.L.2.6.0-60.tar.gz driver package that was unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset 8925 to 8955 Series device then you would use the following setting:
-    --with-qat_dir=/QAT/QAT1.6
     This option is not needed if you are building against the in-tree driver installed via qatlib RPM.
 Also, if use of Multi-buffer Software optimization over QAT is preferred, then this option is not needed.